-As many rec centers are still unsure of reopening dates and have decided virtual programming is here to stay, many are learning it might not be enough to keep doing what they’ve been doing since the beginning of the pandemic to keep students engaged.
+During the COVID-19 pandemic, many rec centers didn’t know about reopening dates.
+However, they did know virtual programming is here to stay.
+Many departments though learned it might not be enough to keep doing what they’ve been doing since the beginning of the pandemic to keep students engaged.

 Below, three schools share virtual program strategies they have found most successful, and the ideas and advice they have for keeping virtual programming engaging.